Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 .. admonition::  When using PyTorch 1.6+, Lightning uses the native AMP implementation to support 16-bit precision.
 Using 16-bit precision with PyTorch < 1.6 is not recommended, but supported using apex.
    :class: dropdown, warning

     NVIDIA Apex and DDP have instability problems.
-We recommend upgrading to PyTorch 1.6+ inorder to use the native AMP 16-bit precision.
+We recommend upgrading to PyTorch 1.6+ in order to use the native AMP 16-bit precision with multiple GPUs.

     If you are using an earlier version of PyTorch (before 1.6), Lightning uses `Apex <https://github.com/NVIDIA/apex>`_ to support 16-bit training.